Outline

 /**

-* Validation code.
+* Validation expression template.

 *

-* This code would be inserted into the generated validation function.
+* the generated validation function.

 *

-* mistakes.
+* @example

 */

-validate: Validate;
+validate?: Validate;

 /**